operativeF/metabench/README.md

 TODO: Finish this

 This is it for basic usage!
-Note that the `example/` directory contains a fully working minimal example of using Metabench to create a benchmark.
+Note that the `example/` directory contains a fully working example of using Metabench to create benchmarks.

 ### History
 Metabench was initially developed inside the [Boost.Hana][] library as a